KMNP follows the Cobb County School Schedule and Closings.

 - Study of the natural world/habitat year round in all weather

-- Reflection as key to our Pedagogical approach
+- Documentation and Reflection are keys to our Pedagogical approach

 Our Use of Time